Find a free skin cancer screening

 Skin cancer screenings during the COVID-19 pandemic

-As states begin to lift their stay-at-home orders, some communities are now allowing skin cancer screenings to be held under the guidelines provided by the CDC and their local governing bodies.
+Some communities are now allowing skin cancer screenings at community events, in accordance with the guidelines provided by the Centers for Disease Control and Prevention (CDC) and their local governing bodies.

 If your community does not currently allow skin cancer screenings, we encourage you to perform regular skin self-exams using the ABCDEs of melanoma.
 If you notice any new spots on your skin, spots that are different from others, or spots that are changing, itching, or bleeding, contact a board-certified dermatologist.